First-Year, Undeclared, Bachelor of University Studies, and students transitioning between majors are advised at the Gateway Student Success Center.

 Phone: 928-523-4041 or 800-426-7674

-The Northern Arizona University Bookstore is the official bookstore of Northern Arizona University.
-The bookstore offers a wide variety of products and services to students, faculty and staff.
-Additionally, a portion of sales at the NAU Bookstore goes directly to the University.
+The Northern Arizona University Campus Store is the official provider of course materials, imprinted merchandise, and technology for Northern Arizona University.
+The campus store offers a wide variety of products and services to students, faculty and staff.
+Additionally, a portion of sales at the NAU Campus Store goes directly to the University.

-The Bookstore is the main source of course materials.
+The Campus Store is the main source of course materials.
 Used textbooks are offered and are sold at 25% less than the new book price.
 Textbook orders may be placed in store, by phone, or online and can be picked up in store, or shipped to your home.
 Book buyback service is available during all business hours.
 Textbooks that are being used in an upcoming semester will be bought back at as much as 50% of the purchase price.
 Others are bought at their year-round national market value.
+The campus store also has many textbooks that are available for rent, which is up to a 50% savings off of the new price of the material.
+Rent the book for the entire semester, write and highlight in the text, and you will still be able to return it!

 Other Products and Services

-- The NAU Bookstore stocks over 25,000 general book titles that support the academic mission of the University including an extensive Southwest and Native American section.
+- The NAU Campus Store stocks over 25,000 general book titles that support the academic mission of the University including an extensive Southwest and Native American section.
 There is a section of books exclusively by NAU faculty.
 Any book that is in print can also be special ordered.

 - Also available is an extensive line of school supplies; art and engineering supplies; imprinted clothing, backpacks and NAU memorabilia.
 Additional services include cutting mat boards, providing graduation regalia and personalized graduation announcements.